Monitors

 TCP Port Check (tcp_check)

 Opens a TCP connection to a host and port.
 If the connection succeeds, the target is up.
-If the connection is refused or times out, the target is down.
+If the connection is refused, the target is down.
+If the connection times out after a retry, the check returns inconclusive.
 Use this to monitor any TCP-based service — game servers, databases, message queues — where an HTTP check is not appropriate.

 • Target — host and port in host:port form, for example mc.example.com:25565 (Minecraft Java Edition), db.internal:5432 (PostgreSQL), or cache.internal:6379 (Redis).
 Do not include a URL scheme.

-• Timeout — how long to wait for the connection to complete before treating the check as down.
+• Timeout — how long to wait for the connection to complete.
 Defaults to 5 000 ms (5 seconds).
+A timeout results in inconclusive after retry, not down.

 • Response time — measured from the start of the dial to the moment the connection is established.